windmill-labs/windmilldocs/docs/reference/index.md

 The convenience functions do this in TypeScript are:

-- `getState` which retrieves an object of any type (internally a simple Resource) at a path determined by `getStatePath`, which is unique to the user currently executing the Script, the Flow in which it is currently getting called in - if any - and the path of the Script
+- `getState` which retrieves a JSON object stored as a resource of type `state` at a path determined by `getStatePath`, which is unique the trigger (username or schedule path), the embedding flow's path (if any), and the step's or script's path.
 - `setState` which sets the new state

 The states can be seen in the [Resources](../core_concepts/3_resources_and_types/index.md) section with a